Discover the power of purpose

-Traditionally, the worth of a company has been measured through its financial results.
-Now businesses are being forced to rethink their role in society and how they can create benefits and value for all beyond the bottom line.
+Company worth has been traditionally been measured through its financial results.
+But the COVID-19 pandemic is driving businesses to re-evaluate their company purpose.
+Now businesses are being forced to rethink their role in society and how to create value for all beyond the bottom line.

-Being a purpose-driven company isn’t just the right thing to do, it’s the right thing to do for business.
-According to Deloitte’s Purpose 2030 report, purpose-driven companies have been shown to outperform their peers over the long term.
+Purpose-driven companies have been shown to outperform their peers over the long term, according to Deloitte’s Purpose 2030 report.
 Purpose-driven companies witness higher market share gains and grow three times faster on average than their competitors.
 Hiring and retention numbers are higher in purpose-driven companies.

 A powerful purpose is:

-- Authentic – one that is lived through the actions of the business
+- Authentic – lived through the actions of the business

 - Real – about what you do as well as how you do it

-- Practical – finds solutions to stakeholder challenges while understanding developing expectations throughopen dialogue and strong partnerships
+- Practical – finds solutions to stakeholder challenges, has open dialogue and strong partnerships

-- Consistent – the purpose should endure well into the future and transcend corporate changes.
+- Consistent – endures well into the future and transcends corporate changes

 - Sustainable – maintains balance between short term imperatives and longer-term external commitments, such as linking them to the UN’s Sustainable Development Goals.